With about 650,000 people, Memphis is the largest city in Tennessee. It comes up many times in the Tennessee social studies curriculum.

 Martin Luther King was in Memphis to show support for sanitation workers who had gone on strike a couple of months earlier.
 The strike started in February (which meant that trash collection stopped in February).
 By late March, it and the reaction to it had led to riots and the occupation of the city by 4,000 National Guardsmen.

 These were tense times.
 On the night of April 3, King made his famous speech at Mason Temple, predicting that “I may not get there with you, but I want you to know tonight that we as a people will get to the promised land.”
-(There is a lengthy excerpt from this speech in the Tennessee History for Kids booklets He that hath no sword and Raise the Children the best you can.)

 The next day, while he was standing on the balcony of the Lorraine Motel, King was shot and killed by James Earl Ray.
 King’s assassination led to riots all over the United States.
 Click here to read an account of this tragic event from eyewitness Samuel Billy Kyles.